 - 3.8.1.
-These Regulations refer to:- - The Police and Crime Commissioner for Cleveland (the PCC) - The Office of the PCC (OPCC) - The Chief Constable of Cleveland Police Force - The Statutory Officers - The Police Force - 3.8.2.
-The Statutory Officers are: - The PCC's Chief Finance Officer is the PCCCFO - The Chief Constable's Chief Finance Officer is the CCCFO - The Chief of Staff who also fulfils the role of Monitoring Officer - 3.8.3.
+These Regulations refer to: - The Police and Crime Commissioner for Cleveland (the PCC); - The Office of the PCC (OPCC); - The Chief Constable of Cleveland Police Force: - The Statutory Officers; - The Police Force. - 3.8.2.
+The Statutory Officers are: - The PCC's Chief Finance Officer is the PCCCFO; - The Chief Constable's Chief Finance Officer is the CCCFO; - The Chief Executive and Monitoring Officer who also fulfils the role of Monitoring Officer. - 3.8.3.
 The 'Police Force' refers to the Chief Constable, police officers, police staff, police community support officers (PCSOs), special Police Force, volunteers and other members of the wider police family under his /her direction and control. - 3.8.4.
-Chief Officers when referred to as a generic term means the Chief Constable, Chief of Staff, PCCCFO and CCCFO. - 3.8.5.
+Chief Officers when referred to as a generic term means the Chief Constable, Chief Executive and Monitoring Officer, PCCCFO and CCCFO. - 3.8.5.
 'Employees' when referred to as a generic term refers to police officers, police staff and other members of the wider police family. - 3.8.6.
 The expression 'authorised officer' refers to employees authorised by a Chief Officer. - 3.8.7.
 The expression 'contract' refers to any commitment (including purchase orders, memoranda of understanding, leases and service level agreements) to acquire, purchase or sell goods, services or building works made on behalf of the PCC, the Chief Constable or their affiliated bodies. - 3.8.8.
 The expression 'best value for money' shall mean the most cost effective means of meeting the need and takes account of whole life costs. - 3.8.9.
 Within these Regulations, most of the references have been made to the responsibilities of the Chief Constable since most of the day to day financial management is vested with that post.
-However, where resources are under the control of the Chief of Staff or PCCCFO, the duties, rights and powers as detailed for the Chief Constable shall apply equally to the Chief of Staff or PCCCFO. - 3.8.10.
-The terms Chief Constable, Chief of Staff, PCCCFO and CCCFO include any member of staff, contractors or agents to whom particular responsibilities may be delegated.
+However, where resources are under the control of the Chief Executive and Monitoring Officer or PCCCFO, the duties, rights and powers as detailed for the Chief Constable shall apply equally to the Chief Executive and Monitoring Officer or PCCCFO. - 3.8.10.
+The terms Chief Constable, Chief Executive and Monitoring Officer, PCCCFO and CCCFO include any member of staff, contractors or agents to whom particular responsibilities may be delegated.
 However, the level of such delegated responsibility must be evidenced clearly, made to an appropriate level, and the member of staff given sufficient authority, training and resources to undertake the duty in hand.